 Skip to main content

 Use POST /v1/otp/verify to check a plaintext code submitted by the end user.
-The endpoint is keyed on (phone_number, app_key, code) — there is no separate otp_id to track, and the call is the same regardless of whether the code was originally delivered via SMS, voice call, or WhatsApp.
+The endpoint is keyed on (phone_number, developer app, code) — the developer app is resolved from your bound X-API-Key, so you do not send app_key when the key is bound.
+There is no separate otp_id to track, and the call is the same regardless of whether the code was originally delivered via SMS, voice call, or WhatsApp.
 The server looks up the single active OTP for that phone within your Developer App and compares the bcrypt hash.
 The API enforces a hard cap of 3 attempts per active OTP.
 After the third wrong code the OTP is auto-locked and the user must request a new one.
 Drive your UI off data.remaining_attempts so the user always knows where they stand.

 Endpoint